Nature Canada

 Southern Resident Killer Whale

 MPAs improve and protect the health of marine environments, but they also support coastal communities, sustainable marine industries, and local economies.
-For First Nations communities, MPAs can safeguard cultural and historical features, traditional harvesting of food sources, provide economic benefits, and can even support research, education, and tourism.
+For First Nations communities, MPAs can safeguard cultural features and traditional food sources, provide economic benefits, and support research, education, and tourism.

 Above all, every new MPA is another step towards achieving the federal government’s goal of protecting 30 percent of our lands and waters by 2030.